beejjorgensen/propaganda/04-psychology-of-pr.md

 "The physicians."
 The new salesman will then suggest to physicians to say publicly that it is wholesome to eat bacon.
-He knows as a mathematical certainty, that large numbers of persons will follow the advice of their doctors, because he under- stands the psychological relation of dependence of men upon their physicians.
+He knows as a mathematical certainty, that large numbers of persons will follow the advice of their doctors, because he understands the psychological relation of dependence of men upon their physicians.

 The old-fashioned propagandist, using almost exclusively the appeal of